throwing-cheese/oracle-fusion-instances-page/README.md

 For the main modules (Financials, Procurement, Projects, HCM, Payroll, Common), `What's New` Release Docs are shown in a table under the `Oracle Release Docs` heading, linking through to the release docs for release A, B, C and D for year year from 2019 through to current + 1 year (e.g. as of 6th December 2023, the release docs go up to Release 24D for 2024).

-Useful as allows you to filter on module / year / release label to narrow down which set Release Docs to return.
+Useful as allows you to filter on year / release label to narrow down which set Release Docs to return.

 ### Release Docs JSON